Michmcb/SectionConfig/README.md

 There are five different elements: Keys, Sections, Values, Value Lists, and Comments.
 Sections, Values, and Value Lists all have a Key.
 Everything is a string.
 This config file format does not mandate any kind of data types that are required to be used; that is up to the application parsing the file.
-"Newline" is either Linefeed or Carriage return followed by Linefeed.
-Carriage return alone is not considered a newline.
+"Newline" is any of: a Line Feed, a Carriage Return, or Carriage Return followed by Line Feed.

 ### Key